 - Two way trap doors

-One way traps do a suitable job, but you do a better job when you run with a two way door (due to the fact that you increase your chances of a catch).
+One way traps do a suitable job, but you do a better job when you use a two way door (due to the fact that you increase your chances of a catch).
 You want to bait your traps with something delicious.
 Pet food does the job, but you might try a marshmallow too, considering that it smells tasty to a mother raccoon and its vivid, white color really stands out in a low light attic.

 Raccoons will eat almost anything because they are both carnivores and herbivores.